tiremaker/raporlama/CONTRIBUTING.md

 the PHP dependencies with the help of the `composer.json` file.

   1. Run `composer install` to install all dependencies.
-  2. Follow the basic installation guide in the README.md or the Online Accounting Lite Wiki.
+  2. Follow the basic installation guide in the README.md or the InvoicePlane Wiki.
   3. Make sure your editor or IDE has the correct code formatting settings set.
   4. That's it.
 You are good to go.